jacob-hardbower/eye-heart-tattoo/src/artists/chris-parry.md

 photo: /static/img/img_1951.heic
 bio: Chris Has been tattooing since the mid 90's.
 He attended Savannah College of Art and Design and Armstrong State College where He studied illustration and printmaking.
-His main influences for making art come from his love of 80’s skateboard graphics, punk rock and heavy metal album art, and fantasy illustration.
 He enjoys incorporating illustrative style into his tattoo designs.
 He prefers to do one-of-a-kind, custom tattoo work.
 His preferred styles and subject matter to work with for tattooing are illustrative, neo-traditional, fantasy, pop art, horror, dark art, floral, and psychedelic